Vizier (Brunei): Court uniform and dress

 The viziers sit above the Cheteria and Manteri.
-These Wazir, who are often men of royal descent, fly separate flags above their homes: white for the Bandahara, green for the Di-Gadong, and scarlet for the Temenggong.
+These Wazir, who are often men of royal descent, fly separate flags above their homes: white for the Perdana Wazir and Bendahara, green for the Di-Gadong, black for the Pemancha and scarlet for the Temenggong.
 The flags are remarkably straightforward and affordable.

-Wazir usually sat behind the Sultan and his siblings at ceremonial events.
+Wazirs usually sit behind the Sultan and his siblings at ceremonial events.
 The royal umbrella, the kampilan and kelasak (shield), the sinipit (spear), and kaskol (gold betel container) were the regalia.
 Traditional fabric was used to wrap the kaskol.
 The royal members' status was indicated by the colour of the wrapping paper.
 For example, the kaskol wrapping of the Sultan was made of yellow supplemental weft fabric, while that of the Pengiran Bendahara and Perdana Wazir were made of white.
 The Perdana Wazir and Bendahara have white regalia bearers.

 The typical black clothing of the royal regalia carriers was worn, but the colour of their dastar, arat (belt), and sinjang (sarong) varied according to the status of the person whose regalia they were carrying.
 For example, the officers carrying the Sultan's regalia wore traditional black-backed woven cloth embellished with golden thread in the form of sinjang, arat, and dastar, a pattern of kain berturus (vertical).
 Although the two fabrics had the same kain berturus pattern, the ornamentation included distinct designs.
 The regalia bearers of the Bendahara wore kain biasa, whereas the Perdana Wazir wore kain bepakan, which was made of gold threads woven alternately through the wefts.
 Since gold thread was not used for the weft in kain biasa, the cloth had a matte appearance.
-In this instance, it seems to me that the variations in the shimmering effect on the garments indicate the varying ranks of the individuals wearing the regalia.
+In this instance, it seems to the audience that the variations in the shimmering effect on the garments indicate the varying ranks of the individuals wearing the regalia.

 Copper, silver, and gold items used in royal ceremonies reveal the rank and identity of the owner.
 Items such as the keris (Malay dagger) and kaskol (gold betel container) were given to royal dignitaries who received the title of Wazir, Cheteria, and Manteri.
-The kaskol is only given to the Wazir and Kepala Cheteria while Cheteria-Cheteria and Manteri-Manteri such as Kepala Manteri and Kepala Manteri Empat received the silver-born tipa (container or vessel to store betel and its seasonings).
-While copper-born tipa was granted for the other officials.
+The kaskol is only given to the Wazir and the Kepala Cheteria while Cheteria-Cheteria and Manteri-Manteri such as Kepala Manteri and Kepala Manteri Empat receive the silver-born tipa (container or vessel to store betel and its seasonings) while copper-born tipa is granted for the other officials ranked below.